 The ergonomic curved handle is made of recycled aluminum because sustainability is key for us.
 It is not only made in Switzerland, there is also a lot of craftmanship involved in the production process.
 The hardened stainless steel blade and potato eye remover on the side are very sharp and make it a perfect companion in your kitchen and a great kitchen utensil.
 The REX peels extremely thin and economically, so that the best is preserved.

-We offer the vegetable peeler in a wide range of beautiful colors.
-In order to color aluminum, it has to be anodized.
+We offer the vegetable peeler in a wide range of beautiful colours.
+In order to color aluminum, it has to be anodised.
 In the process, an oxide layer forms on the material, which is formed from the existing aluminum.
 As a result, the layer is fully integrated.
-The anodizing protects the aluminum and makes it look beautiful for a long time.
+The anodising protects the aluminum and makes it look beautiful for a long time.

 Care instructions anodised aluminum

 It is important to be careful when cleaning anodised aluminum.
 For this purpose, pH-neutral cleaning agents that do not affect the anodised material should be used.
 Not suitable for the dishwasher: The handle should not be cleaned in the dishwasher.
 The dishwasher's regeneration salt would attack the aluminum and destroy the color.
 What you can do is to remove the blade after using and clean it separately.